wiredhikari/prefix_on_riscv/docs/final_report.md

 ../../../default/linux/riscv/20.0/rv64gc/lp64d
 ..
 ```
+Symlink for RISC-V in bootstrap prefix script
 **`bootstrap-prefix.sh`**
 ```
 riscv64-pc-linux-gnu)
   profile=${profile_linux/ARCH/riscv}
-  profile=${profile_linux/ARCH/riscv}
   profile=${profile/17.0/20.0/rv64gc/lp64d}
   ;;
-  ;;
 ```

 ### Bootstrap and use a Gentoo Prefix system on RISC-V architecture.

 Firstly, we created a RISC-V Profile for Gentoo Prefix, made necessary changes in bootstrap-prefix.sh script which allowed Stage-1 to continue.
 After having a new profile for RISC-V, the latest python and portage was installed in `${EPREFIX}/tmp` and then Stage-2 emerged build utilities and coretools from the base RISC-V profile.
 After getting Stage-2 to work, GCC installed by Portage to install a Gentoo base system in `${EPREFIX}`.
 Then portage rebuild all installed packages with custom optimizations and features.
+Worked on fixing all the bugs that I got during the three stages, this was the major task as we face a lot of issues during the compilation of the three stages.
+Some issues got fixed as bootstrap script got patches, some got updated with version bumps, some needed special attention and RISC-V support.

-Worked on fixing all the bugs that I got during the three stages.
-There were several environments we tested Gentoo Prefix for RISC-V, and see if any specific environment caused issue.
+There were several environments we tested the new Profile for Gentoo Prefix, and see if any specific environment caused issue.
+After rigerous testing, we got it working on available environments.

 ### Test and keyword necessary packages in Gentoo for RISC-V.
 Tested 150+ packages during the process for RISC-V and Prefix.
 We tested it with FEATURES="test" and all the USE flags enabled, for those packages which restrictes testing, tried testing them manually.
-The pull requests made are [here](#test-and-keyword).
+Some packages needed Prefix support and were mandatory for compilation of the three stages.
+The list of pull requests made are [here](#test-and-keyword).

 ### Documentation on “Porting Prefix to new Architectures”.
 The thorough documentation of all work done has been uploaded has been uploaded in the form of weekly reports on [gentoo-soc](https://archives.gentoo.org/gentoo-soc/) mailing list.
 Compile contents in the weekly reports written and document “Porting Prefix to new Architectures”, which might help the developers to Port Prefix to new Architecture in future.
 The [documentation](https://github.com/wiredhikari/prefix_on_riscv/blob/main/docs/porting.md) gives a walkthrough on making a new profile and how stages in Gentoo Prefix work.
 Following that a walkthrough on Keywording Packages.
+We have structured it so that someone new with Prefix can follow it to get the new profile for Prefix working.

 ## Contributions